 - Dr. Chris Rodriguez – Director, District of Columbia Homeland Security and Emergency Management Agency

-PLEASE NOTE NEW MEETING LOCATION and COVID ENTRY REQUIREMENTS
+PLEASE NOTE DIFFERENT MEETING LOCATION, COVID ENTRY REQUIREMENTS AND UPDATED START TIME

 LOCATION: 2000 Florida Ave.
 NW, Washington, DC 20009.
 This is the home of the American Geophysical Union (AGU).